High-Dimensional Inference for Cluster-Based Graphical Models: Abstract

 \section{Abstract}

-Motivated by modern applications in which one constructs graphical models based on a very large number of features, this paper introduces a new class of cluster-based graphical models.
-Unlike standard graphical models, variable clustering is applied as an initial step for reducing the dimension of the feature space.
+Motivated by modern applications in which one constructs graphical models based on a very large number of features, this paper introduces a new class of cluster-based graphical models, in which variable clustering is applied as an initial step for reducing the dimension of the feature space.
 We employ model assisted clustering, in which the clusters contain features that are similar to the same unobserved latent variable.
 Two different cluster-based Gaussian graphical models are considered: the latent variable graph, corresponding to the graphical model associated with the unobserved latent variables, and the cluster-average graph, corresponding to the vector of features averaged over clusters.
-We derive estimates tailored to these graphs, with the goal of pattern recovery under false discovery rate (FDR) control.
-Our study reveals that likelihood based inference for the latent graph is analytically intractable, and we develop alternative estimation and inference strategies.
-We replace the likelihood of the data by appropriate empirical risk functions that allow for valid inference in both graphical models under study.
-Our main results are Berry-Esseen central limit theorems for the proposed estimators, which are proved under weaker assumptions than those employed in the existing literature on Gaussian graphical model inference.
-As a corollary of the main results, we make explicit the implications of the asymptotic approximations on graph recovery under FDR control, and show when it can be controlled asymptotically.
-Our analysis takes into account the uncertainty induced by the initial clustering step.
-We find that in the model-assisted clustering framework, the errors induced by clustering are asymptotically ignorable in the follow-up analysis, under no further restrictions on the parameter space for which inference is valid.
-The theoretical properties of the proposed procedures are verified on simulated data and an fMRI data analysis.
+Our study reveals that likelihood based inference for the latent graph, not analyzed previously, is analytically intractable.
+Our main contribution is the development and analysis of alternative estimation and inference strategies, for the precision matrix of an unobservable latent vector $Z$.
+We replace the likelihood of the data by an appropriate class of empirical risk functions, that can be specialized to the latent graphical model and to the simpler, but under-analyzed, cluster-average graphical model.
+The estimators thus derived can be used for inference on the graph structure, for instance on edge strength or pattern recovery.
+Inference is based on the asymptotic limits of the entry-wise estimates of the precision matrices associated with the conditional independence graphs under consideration.
+While taking the uncertainty induced by the clustering step into account, we establish Berry-Esseen central limit theorems for the proposed estimators.
+It is noteworthy that, although the clusters are estimated adaptively from the data, the central limit theorems regarding the entries of the estimated graphs are proved under the same conditions one would use if the clusters were known in advance.
+As an illustration of the usage of these newly developed inferential tools, we show that they can be reliably used for recovery of the sparsity pattern of the graphs we study, under FDR control, which is verified via simulation studies and an fMRI data analysis.
+These experimental results confirm the theoretically established difference between the two graph structures.
+Furthermore, the data analysis suggests that the latent variable graph, corresponding to the unobserved cluster centers, can help provide more insight into the understanding of the brain connectivity networks relative to the simpler, average-based, graph.